-- The pest and weed control activities described in Section 2.1. - Remediation (category 2 remediation under State Environmental Planning Policy No. 55: Remediation of Land) of contaminated soils and waste disposal areas.
+- The pest and weed control activities described in Section 2.1. - Remediation (category 2 remediation under State Environmental Planning Policy (Resilience and Hazards) 2021 formerly the State Environmental Planning Policy No. 55: Remediation of Land) of contaminated soils and waste disposal areas.
 Native vegetation adjoins these areas and impacts will need to be avoided (where possible) or managed.